cmu-csd-phd/csd-blog/website/content/2024/mariposa.md

 # Instability in SMT-based Program Verification

+Please allow me to briefly explain why program verification is useful, how SMT solvers can help with verification, and why instability comes up as a concern.
 If you are already familiar with the background topic, please feel free to skip this section.
-Otherwise, please allow me to briefly explain why program verification is useful, how SMT solvers can help with verification, and why instability comes up as a concern.

 As programmers, we often make informal claims about our software.
 For example, I might say that a filesystem is